 The zinc in some foods is more readily absorbed by your child’s body than other sources.
 This is known as nutrient bioavailability (1).
 Zinc in meat, eggs and seafood tends to be more bioavailable than what is found in grains and legumes (1).
 You can learn more about nutrient bioavailability here.

-When looking for a defence against bugs and germs, ensuring you consume enough zinc in your daily diet can be a handy place to start.
+When looking for a defence against bugs and germs, zinc is an important mineral for kids to help support their healthy immune system function.
 Not only does zinc support your immune system but we also know it can help with vision health and support growth during peak periods, like childhood and pregnancy.
 How do you get your daily dose of zinc?

 If you have any concerns about your child’s zinc intake, contact your local healthcare professional.